Mahavir/Sadqi International Parade Ground

-The Retreat ceremony (lowering of the flags ceremony) at Mahavir/Sadqi international parade ground in Fazilka, like Wagah border ceremony and Hussainiwala National Martyrs Memorial, is a daily retreat ceremony ritual in which the security forces of India (Border Security Force) and Pakistan (Pakistan Rangers) are performing daily joint ceremonial drill.
+The Retreat ceremony (lowering of the flags ceremony) at Mahavir/Sadqi international parade ground located in Sadqi village, just 14 km from Fazilka City in Fazilka district, Punjab, India. but b/w Sulemanki village, just 45 km from Major City Depalpur City in Okara district, Pakistan.
+It's like Attari-Wagah border ceremony and Firozpur (Hussainiwala) National Martyrs Memorial, is a daily retreat ceremony ritual in which the security forces of India (Border Security Force) and Pakistan (Pakistan Rangers) are performing daily joint ceremonial drill.

 It is alternatively a symbol of the two countries' rivalry, as well as brotherhood and cooperation.

 Overview

-It is on the former national highway no. 10 and about 14 km from the District’s headquarters, Fazilka.
+It is on the former National Highway no. 10 and about 14 km from the district’s headquarters, Fazilka.